Facebook

 Holi - the Festival of Colors

 Holi is the Festival of Colours and Happiness.
 Divine Rudraksha wishes its patrons a very Happy Holi.
 Holi Festival is celebrated with great zeal and enthusiasm on the last full moon day of Phalgun month which usually falls in March.
-In 2024, Holi Festival will be celebrated on Monday, 25th of March (Rangwali Holi / Dhuleti).
-Holi Celebrations start with a Holika Dahan (bonfire) on the night before Holi which is on Sunday, 24th of March 2024 where people gather, sing and dance.
+In 2025, Holi Festival will be celebrated on Friday, 14th March (Rangwali Holi / Dhuleti).
+Holi Celebrations start with a Holika Dahan (bonfire) on the night before Holi which is on Thursday, 13th March 2025 where people gather, sing and dance.
 Holy signifies the victory of Good over Evil.

 Holi Special Recommendations